 His work represents artistic photography with simple and yet complex compositions.
 Tom’s perspective introduces us to a world of perplexing beauty, serene and simple compositions with light and depth, always containing a creative touch of momentum.
 During the workshop, Tom will deliver educational and inspiring seminars and give personal guidance on location.

 Christian Nørgaard is the founder and CEO of Better Moments.
 For years he has photographed and traveled extensively in Asia and has received wide acclaim for his unique photographic talent.
 In recent years he has also collaborated with Steve McCurry and other National Geographic’s leading photographers for exhibitions and events.
-His workshops in Burma and India are unique opportunities for any photographer to combine adventure, travel and reportage photography and to work with one of the best in the field.
+His workshops in Ethiopia, Nepal/Tibet, Indochina, and the Faroe Islands are unique opportunities for any photographer to combine adventure, travel, portrait and landscape photography and to work with one of the best in the field.